 - Uncontrollable crying

-- Inability to fall or stay asleep at night (insomnia)
+- Trouble falling or staying asleep at night (insomnia)

 - Sexual problems

-- A change in appetite causing weight loss or gain
+- A change in appetite that causes weight loss or gain

 - Thoughts of death or suicide